stockphrase/no-silo/content/resources/open-handbook/chapter-11-chi.md

 - Center the word "Notes" at the top of the page.

+- Place the page number on the right side of each page in the document's header.
+If instructed to do so by a professor, include your last name before the page number on each page.

 - Single-space the endnotes with a line separating entries.

 - Indent the first line of an endnote entry with a 1/2-inch tab.

 ### Making endnote or footnote entries

-When making footnotes or endnotes, the Chicago form prescribes a specific strategy designed to lessen the work involved.
+When making footnote or endnote entries, the Chicago form prescribes a specific strategy designed to lessen the work involved.
 While this design ultimately means less typing, a number of strict rules must be followed:

 - Present the citations in the numerical order as they appear within the text.

 - The first time a source is cited, use the *full* Chicago notes form.

 - If the same source is used more than once, the *shorthand* version of the Chicago notes form is used the second (and each subsequent) time.
 The shorthand version  contains **a)** the author's last name, **b)** a shortened version of the title, and **c)** the page number(s) of the citation.

-- If a source is used twice (or more) in a row, the Latin abbreviation "[Ibid.](https://en.wikipedia.org/wiki/Ibid.)" is used along with the page number, rather than the shorthand version of the form.
+- If a source is used twice (or more) *in a row*, the Latin abbreviation "[Ibid.](https://en.wikipedia.org/wiki/Ibid.)" is used along with the page number, rather than the shorthand version of the form.
 (Ibid. means "in the same place.")

 - If a source is used twice (or more) in a row and the citation *is from the same page*, "Ibid." is used by itself without the  page number.